 2. COSI- Center of Science and Industry

-Take a walk or a bike ride along the paved trail that runs along the Scioto River.
-The Scioto Mile offers amazing views of the river and Columbus skyline.
-The kids will enjoy splashing in the Scioto Mile Fountain located in Bicentennial Park.
+If you are looking for things to do with kids in Columbus, don’t miss a walk or a bike ride along the paved trail that runs along the Scioto River.
+The Scioto Mile offers amazing views of the river and the downtown Columbus skyline.
+The kids will enjoy splashing in play areas of the Scioto Mile Fountain located in Bicentennial Park.
 This 15,000 square foot outdoor space shoots water 75-feet into the air.
 Play day or night, this aquatic play space is well lit and offers light shows at night.

-Tonya Prater is a born and raised Buckeye on a mission to convince everyone that they must visit Ohio at least once in their life.
-She shares travel tips, U.S. destination ideas and plenty of things to see and do in Ohio at her travel blog The Traveling Praters.
+About the author: Tonya Prater is a born and raised Buckeye on a mission to convince everyone that they must visit Ohio at least once in their life.
+She shares travel tips, U.S. destination ideas and plenty of things to see and do in Ohio at her travel blog Travel Inspired Living.